 range of governmental, academic, and private organizations that are working to deliver products, including extensive scientific analyses and syntheses.

 The Missouri River Recovery Implementation Committee

-(MRRIC), a group of nearly 70 members representing various interests, tribes, and agencies, assists these
+(MRRIC) is a group of nearly 70 members representing various interests, tribes, and agencies, assists these

 efforts by developing recommendations for the agencies implementing the ecosystem management efforts.